 Mastery of the 'Yawny,' Laryngeal Tilt: A lower vertical larynx position within the neck is only half the battle.
 The Italian tradition emphasized the horizontal tilting action of the larynx as well.
 When the larynx tilts forward in the neck, it elongates and thins the vocal folds, making it much easier to sing high pitches and sustain higher-sitting passages.
 The Italians understood that the position of the beginning-of-the-yawn assists this tilting action.
 They taught that a tensionless yawn should be combined with firm cord closure, and they initiated the yawn well before the register breaks in the voice.
 At UVAA, we teach this vital concept to our classical singers.
 With our contemporary singers, we teach laryngeal tilt, but without using much of a yawn position, in order to keep the resonance appropriate for the style.

-Firmer Onsets and Phonation with Gentle Emission: The Italian tradition utilized a firmer onset, akin to a very light glottal sound in order to insure complete vocal cord closure and more brilliant resonance.
+Firmer Onsets and Phonation with Gentle Emission: The Italian tradition utilized a firmer onset, akin to a very light glottal stroke in order to acquire complete vocal cord closure and more brilliant resonance.
 Sometimes this onset was nearly imperceptible, and other times it was quite obvious.
 This slightly firmer cord closure was then continued throughout each phrase.
 Essentially, this resulted in vocal folds that are more often in a closed position than an open one during the vibratory cycle, producing far more brilliant resonance.
 Elite singing almost always exhibits this firmer closure, but it must be carefully taught under certain parameters and close supervision.
 If taught incorrectly, harsh onsets can result, and problems may occur.
 Manuel Garcia and others understood this principle well, but a few throat doctors and voice scientists of Garcia's day criticized the method and were responsible for nearly stamping out the concept in modern times with their writings.
 Today, voice science (and by extension, the typical American voice teacher) favors of a softer onset and an airflow-based phonation.
 Flow-based phonation can produce a relaxed sound and is ideal for choral singing, but great opera (and even great theater and pop) singers tend to utilize a firmer phonation whether they realize it or not, at least in climactic passages.
 Those who are not taught firmer phonation and don't find it on their own, generally will not have sufficient resonance for a distinctive vocal career.
 This firmer onset and phonation can and should be accompanied by a feeling of gentle sound emission created by singing on only the thinner edges of the vocal folds and a feeling of almost drinking the sound inward, as opposed to blowing sound out of the body.
 Singing in this manner allows the vocal folds to maintain a supple feeling even in demanding, dramatic passages.
 At UVAA, firmer onsets and phonation are introduced to students once they have acquired the requisite skills to make the concepts successful.

-Mastery of 'Squillo' Through the Gathered Sound or 'Suono raccolto:" The brilliant, ringing quality that allows opera singers to sing unamplified over a large orchestra is known as 'squillo' in Italian.
+Mastery of 'Squillo' Through the Gathered Sound, or 'Suono raccolto:' The brilliant, ringing quality that allows opera singers to sing unamplified over a large orchestra is known as 'squillo' in Italian.
 The teachers of the Italian tradition produced this quality in luxurious amounts in all the great singers.
 In fact, this quality is largely responsible for the great fame of the singers in all ages.
 The great Italian teachers taught that 'squillo' was created by utilizing the position of the 'oo' vowel, particularly when ascending through the upper middle voice and into the top.
 Essentially, singers were trained to constantly maintain an 'oo' position within the pharynx and larynx cavities, while allowing the front of the tongue and jaw to articulate the actual vowel being sung.
 The 'oo' position creates a certain shape within the resonating cavities that amplifies particular harmonics of the voice that carry over orchestral textures.
 Modern teachers often don't exactly understand this concept, and instead favor the idea of placing the voice 'forward' or in the 'masque' for resonance.
 The great singers mentioned in above paragraphs utilized this gathered sound, opting for a more vertical resonance than a forward one.
 Contemporary singers have no need to develop this 'squillo' quality since they use microphones.
 As such, forward singing that emphasizes the mouth and nose cavities for resonators is the preferred method for those styles.
 UVAA classical singers typically sing with plenty of 'squillo' and a balance of bright and dark colors.
 They immediately distinguish themselves in competitions and auditions due to this exciting resonance.

-Summary: UVAA's students have accomplished great things, whether winning international competitions, performing in operas or musicals, or simply improving their talent of singing.
+UVAA's students have accomplished great things, whether winning international competitions, performing in operas or musicals, or simply improving their talent of singing.
 God-given gifts, hard work, and extremely high quality instruction are the formula for success.
 All styles of singing benefit greatly from several of the Italian Tradition principles, but not all can be applied the same way.
 At UVAA, all of our teachers are trained to some extent in these methods.
 Discover for yourself what these concepts will do for you!